Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 This code is meant to :
 - Reads from `Annotations` folder that contains XML annotation files.
+	- XML files must be directly contained in the `Annotations` folder.
+	- For example : `Annotations/annotation_1.xml`
 - Reads from `All_WSI` folder that contains Whole Slide Images.
+	- Make sure that the WSIs are contained in at least one subfolder in the `All_WSI` folder.
+	- For example : `All_WSI/WSI_1/Image.svs`
 - Generates patches and saves information about the patches in a csv file.